 One more round of drinks at 2am?

 Want to come to my off-off-Broadway play about refugee guinea fowls?
 Um…

 Now you try it.
 Tell me it doesn’t change everything.

-Sign up to get one free email every day of November with helpful tips on how to say no.
+Sign up to get one free email every day of November with helpful tips on how to say the magic word.